dlanza1/ExDeMon/doc/users-manual/define-metrics.md

 real_count variable count the number of lines that were processed the previous hour. report_count variable represents a metric that arrives once an hour, its value indicates the lines produced in the previous hour.

 The results of the different is the missing lines.
-Later we can place a monitor to check if it is greater than 0 and then raise a notification.
+Later we can place a monitor to check if it is greater than 0 and then trigger an action.

 ```
 metrics.define.tapeserverd-missing.value = report_count - real_count